heyjoekim/SnowModelDoc/README.md

 ```bash
 scp -r <name_of_dir-or-file> user-name@as-setuttle-lvm.syr.edu
 ```
 Downloading files from the VM would involve switching the path and destination.
+It does involve entering your NetID password each time.

 #### 2.1.2 NCL